Serve on our units to provide staff support as well as engagement and rounding of patients.

 There are several different type of opportunities available with Healing Arts.
 From the Healing Arts Gallery Wall to Music at Midday, the Healing Arts program aims to support local artists and musicians to bring smiles to our patients, families, staff, and more.

 Artists who are interested in showcasing their talents for the AU Medical Center can exhibit their artwork on the Healing Arts Gallery Wall on the second floor.
 Volunteer artists hang their work on a monthly rotating basis and gives those in the AU Medical Center a chance to see renowned work from the CSRA Community.
+If you or someone you know is interested in participating in the Healing Arts Program and showcasing their work, please email our office at email@example.com.

 Help us spread the power and healing benefits of art and music throughout the AU Health System!